Parthjhaveri/SpaceLore/README.md

 - Live tracking of the International Space Station
 - Information on Stars and Planets in and outside our Galactic neighborhood
 - Astronomy Picture of the Day (APOD)
-- Pictures from the Mars Rovers
+- Rare pictures from the Mars Rovers
 - Information on Mars CO2 removal
 - Latest news on Aero-space/Defense